BioMolecularPhysicsGroup-UNCC/MachineLearning/NN_gene_prediction/readme.txt

 window_size: must match the window size previously used by Generate_sensor_data.py

-cross_validation: must match the number of cross validation steps used to train the models being called
+cross_validation: must match the number of cross validation steps used to train the models

 initial_voting_threshold: the lowest CDS/nonCDS threshold to consider